jamesshore/simplebuild/README.md

 ### Task Modules

 Task modules export functions that follow a common format.
 A task module SHOULD have a name starting with "simplebuild-" but not "simplebuild-map-" or "simplebuild-ext-".
 (For example, "simplebuild-yourmodule.js".)
-Task modules MUST export one or more task functions.
+All functions exported by a task module MUST be task functions.

 Task functions MUST NOT be named `map()`, `sync()`, or use a name ending in `Sync()`.
 (These restrictions are case-sensitive.)
 Any other name is permitted.
 Each task function MUST conform to this signature: